ByronHan333/marketing_mix_modelling/README.md

 ## Model Selection & Evaluation
 To reduce model overfitting, Final model is a multi-linear regression between Sales Volume and baseline variable, transformed marketing variable & competitor spending. \
+In a few words, model is selected to maximize to R^2 and minimize MAPE(mean absolute percentage error) without breaking statistical & business criterias.
+More details are written below.
 ```bash
 ├── Dependent Variable: Sales
 └── Independent Variables: